Onit Documentation

 Before we move on to the next screen, let’s do one last thing: create a brand new Role.

 Currently, our App will facilitate communication and approval between the Requester and the Approver.
 This will work fine for us, but let’s say that there is also a third type of user that would like the ability to simply view transactions.
-This user doesn’t want to necessarily create new Records, or approve Records -- they simply want to log into Onit from time-to-time and look through all Records.
+This user doesn’t want to necessarily create new Records or approve Records -- they simply want to log into Onit from time to time and look through all Records.

 We’ll call this Role FYI, and we’ll assign it to a user named Sarah.